davidchaves/davidchaves/README.md

 <h1 align="left">Hi 👋, I'm David</h1>

-I am passionate about FrontEnd dev and in my spare time I am looking to improve my knowledge🌱...
+I am passionate about technologies  and in my spare time I am looking to improve my knowledge🌱...

 <strong>About me:</strong>
 - 🔭 I'm currently in search of an opportunity to develop and improve my knowledge.